dashingsoft/pyarmor/docs/topic/rftmode.rst

 .. highlight:: console

 For a simple script, pyarmor may reform the scripts automatically.
-In most of cases, it need extra configuration to make it works.
+In most of cases, it need extra work to make it works.

 This chapter describes how RFT mode work, and how to solve issues for complex package and scripts.